RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Secure network traffic.md

 3. Verify that you can access https://www.bing.com and then close Internet Explorer.
 You will need to work through the IE enhanced security pop-ups.

-**Note:** We will now configure a rule to deny outbound internet access.
+    **Note**: We will now configure a rule to deny outbound internet access.

-4. Return to the portal, locate your virtual machine.
+4. In the Azure portal, navigate back to the blade of the **SimpleWinVM** virtual machine.

 5. Under **Settings**, click **Networking**, and then **Outbound port rules**.